 Tumor lysis syndrome (TLS).
 TLS is caused by the fast breakdown of cancer cells.
 TLS can cause kidney failure, the need for dialysis treatment, and may lead to death.
 Your healthcare provider will do tests to check your risk of getting TLS before you start taking VENCLEXTA.
 You will receive other medicines before starting and during treatment with VENCLEXTA to help reduce your risk of TLS.
 You may also need to receive intravenous (IV) fluids into your vein.
 Your healthcare provider will do blood tests to check for TLS when you first start treatment and during treatment with VENCLEXTA.
 It is important to keep your appointments for blood tests.
 Tell your healthcare provider right away if you have any symptoms of TLS during treatment with VENCLEXTA, including fever, chills, nausea, vomiting, confusion, shortness of breath, seizures, irregular heartbeat, dark or cloudy urine, unusual tiredness, or muscle or joint pain.

 Drink plenty of water during treatment with VENCLEXTA to help reduce your risk of getting TLS.
 Drink 6 to 8 glasses (about 56 ounces total) of water each day, starting 2 days before your first dose, on the day of your first dose of VENCLEXTA, and each time your dose is increased.

 Your healthcare provider may delay, decrease your dose, or stop treatment with VENCLEXTA if you have side effects.

 Who should not take VENCLEXTA?

-Certain medicines must not be taken when you first start taking VENCLEXTA and while your dose is being slowly increased because of the risk of increased tumor lysis syndrome (TLS).
+Certain medicines must not be taken when you first start taking VENCLEXTA and while your dose is being slowly increased because of the risk of increased TLS.